laurencedawson/sync-for-reddit/changelog/development.md

 - Added a fallback loading method for Gfycat & Redgifs
 - Gfycat & Redgifs now load HD variants on WiFi
 - YouTube thumbnails are now loaded directly ([#1347](https://github.com/laurencedawson/sync-for-reddit/issues/1347))
+- If media fails to download to a subfolder it will now automatically recreate the folder ([#1177](https://github.com/laurencedawson/sync-for-reddit/issues/1177))

 ## Fixes
 - Fixed an issue with wiki links not being clickable ([#1405](https://github.com/laurencedawson/sync-for-reddit/issues/1405))